Constitutional Convention Bill: Origins

 The Constitutional Convention Bill was first mentioned of in the Labour Party Manifesto for the 2015 General Election.
-The driving factor behind the Bill was the fact that the Labour Party had been pushing constitutional reform, as well as the left-wing movement in general (see the House of Lords Reform Bill), and that there had not been a single constitutional document in the United Kingdom - rather a series of laws and agreements promulgated over centuries, like the Magna Carta and the Act of Settlement (1701).
+The driving factor behind the Bill was that the Labour Party had been pushing constitutional reform, as well as the left-wing movement in general (see the House of Lords Reform Bill), and that there had not been a single constitutional document in the United Kingdom - rather a series of laws and agreements promulgated over centuries, like Magna Carta and the Act of Settlement (1701).
 This is a similar attempt to compile relevant legislation, comparable to when the Brown Ministry was working on the Equality Act, which was given royal assent in 2010.